Arts Job & Internship Toolkit

 It can feel daunting to create the first version of your portfolio--and that's okay.
 The great news is that your portfolio will change over time as your work evolves and you receive feedback from reviewers.
 Our portfolio checklist will help you get started.

-Participants receive a stipend to support living costs during the internship.
+All participants receive a stipend to support living costs during the internship.
+Additional need-based financial aid is available.

 The following programs support internships in the arts and are open to current Stanford students in any major.
 Prior work experience isn't required.